liuhoward/teaching/business_intelligence/Datawarehouse_Installation.md

-**NOTE:**
+### 7. NOTE

-a.
-For MAC users, ask IT to install Windows or borrow a Windows laptop from UA library and perform above steps
+1. For MAC users, ask IT to install Windows or borrow a Windows laptop from UA library and perform above steps

-b.
-If you are not able to find the instance name/ Server name to connect to database engine.
+2. If you are not able to find the instance name/ Server name to connect to database engine.
 Follow below steps:

 Navigate to: